 But, no one should eat that many carbs on a daily basis, especially not us as we can’t effectively process carbohydrates.

 In order to consume this amount of carbs on a daily basis, we would have to consume plenty of sugar or refined processed foods.
 Eating healthy foods, on the other hand, won’t give us this amount of carbs for sure.

 Not only that this advice worsened diabetes management in many people throughout the years, but it had also raised the risk of other health problems.
-These include obesity, stroke, heart disease, kidney disease, as well as amputations and blindness.
+These include obesity, stroke, heart disease, kidney disease, as well as amputations, and blindness.

-Here are several facts that will help people understand why today’s experts recommend a low-carb diet for proper management of this chronic disease.
+Here are several facts that will help people understand why today’s experts recommend a low-carb diet for the proper management of this chronic disease.